Back To Search Results

 Etiology

-Prolonged cerebral ischemia will deprive the brain cells of energy, leading to physiological dysfunction and eventual cell death.
+Prolonged cerebral ischemia deprives the brain cells of energy, leading to physiological dysfunction and eventual cell death.
 Numerous biochemical, physiological, and morphological changes in the cell and its environment precede its eventual death, such as energy failure, lactic acidosis, increases in oxygen extraction fraction and glucose utilization, protein synthesis inhibition, chromatin condensation, cell organelle disruption, and cell shrinkage.[11]

 The cascade of events initiated by the ischemic insult contributes to the molecular, microscopic, functional, and macroscopic derangements observed in IRI (see Image.
 Ischemic Injury and its Molecular Consequences).
 Among the notable effects are oxidative stress, recruitment of leukocytes, and disruption of the blood-brain barrier (BBB).